-The following discussion and analysis ("MD&A") of the operating results and financial condition of Unigold Inc. ("Unigold" or the "Corporation") for the years ended December 31, 2022, and 2021 should be read in conjunction with the audited consolidated financial statements and notes thereto at December 31, 2022 ("Annual Financial Statements").
+The following discussion and analysis ("MD&A") of the operating results and financial condition of Unigold Inc. ("Unigold" or the "Corporation") for the year ended December 31, 2023, and 2022 ("Reporting Period") and should be read in conjunction with the audited consolidated financial statements and notes thereto at December 31, 2023 ("Annual Financial Statements").
 All financial information in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS"), and all dollar amounts are expressed in Canadian dollars (\$) unless otherwise indicated.
 Additional information, including the Corporation's press releases, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
-The date of this report is April 5, 2023.
+The date of this report is April 24, 2024.